gregincs/CTeleport-Exercise/README.md

 Optional:
 - Visual Studio 2022

+This project was made in two different ways.
+The first one is the Full API that is implemented with clean architecture and the second one is the minimum API, the new API concept of .Net 6.

 ## Full API
 To run the application go to path **CTeleport-Exercise/Api/src/CTeleport.Exercise.Api** and type the commands: